musacim/Machine-Learning/README.md

 # Machine-Learning
-Some basic implementation of ML in python.
+Implementations of ML algorithms in python.